mzacki/mzacki.github.io/_posts/2022-10-14-polymorphism.md

 ```
 Static methods also does not behave polymorphically.
 The reason is clear: static methods belong to a class itself, and not to its instance (individual object).
 Constructors are not polymorphic.
 They’re implicitly static methods.

+### RTTI

+Runtime type information (RTTI) is mechanism that is responsible for indentifying object types in runtime.
+Polymorphism - compile-time binding - is possible thanks to the RTTI.
+RTTI can be applied in three ways:
+- casting
+- explicit instance check with ```instanceOf``` operator
+- reflection API

+Polymorphism is based on casting.

+How type information is represented at runtime?

+**Class object** contains information about the class, and it serves to create instances of the class.
+RTTI is possible using the Class object:

+>There is only one Class object for each class.
+Each time a new class is created and compiled,
+> a single Class object is also created (and stored in .class file).
+To create an instance of that class, JVM is using class loader.

+To be continued: reflection-related security issues.